sachieko/lo5r-app/README.md

     5. Qualities table
   * Site has conditions page for conditions
 * Advanced features
+  * Some tables have specific keywords for strict filtering, such as the ring names for opportunities only showing opportunities of that type ✅
   * Keywords can be mapped to their RESTful route for quick navigation ✅
     1. Improve the mapping for certain words.
 This will be reviewed once the site is functional.
 API could create this instead of the hacky solution I use now.
   * Create admin suite for quick insertion of new values into database (This is not a priority, and would just make it easier for non-developers to contribute to my project)